XuewenWangUGA/USAT/README.md

 # USAT
 ## Universal STR Allele Toolkit (USAT)

 USAT is a bioinformatic software with a graphic interface for universal Tandem Repeat (TR)  including short TR (STR) analysis.
-It takes the haplotype output from many existing softwares as the input.
+It takes the haplotype output from many existing software as the input.

-The main motivation is to compare the size or length or sequence of haplotype sequences which are highly similar, and to output the comparison results in alignment or resizbale interactive graph.
+The main motivation is to compare the size or length or sequence of haplotype sequences which are highly similar, and to output the comparison results in alignment or resizable interactive graph.
 USAT provides a solution for deep comparison of haplotype sequences of TR in graphic interface in all major computing systems of Windows, MacOS, and Linux.

-The USAT is fullly programmed in Java and, it is ready for running with just mouse clicks.
+The USAT is fully programmed in Java and, it is ready for running with just mouse clicks.

 Latest version: v1.2

 ## License
 The USAT is under the General Public License v3.0.
-Free to distibute and improve.
+Free to distribute and improve.
 Free for all academic and educational purposes.
 A license is needed to be obtained from us for any industrial and any other purposes.
 Please contact us.

 ## Functions of USAT
-USAT has many functions for haplotype comparison, plot, and visualizion for detailed TR haplotype comparison to provide informative clues of difference between any alleles, including
+USAT has many functions for haplotype comparison, plot, and visualization for detailed TR haplotype comparison to provide informative clues of difference between any alleles, including

-1. TR allele interactibe viewing, sorting, filtering
+1. TR allele interactive viewing, sorting, filtering
 2. Graphic plot the distribution of alleles and comparison
-3. Haplotype sequence alignment and comprison
+3. Haplotype sequence alignment and comparison
-4. Caculation of allele length in bp to the number of repeat time  (allele size)
+4. Calculation of allele length in bp to the number of repeat time  (allele size)

 This helps to improve accuracy  and identification for TR or STR genotyping in human forensic and disease DNA analysis.